utran0612/man-in-the-middle-attack/README.md

 ## Usage

-Open two terminals and navigate to the directory with the scripts
+Open three terminals and navigate to the directory with the scripts.
+Run the 3 files below in order (order matters).

 ```python
 python3 alice.py